-Thanks to everyone who wrote in about Outlook’s ability to edit an incoming message (mentioned in this Office Watch article).
+Thanks to everyone who wrote in about Outlook’s ability to edit an incoming message.
 For many readers it’s just a handy feature but for anyone in the legal or corporate world it could have interesting consequences.

 I think the best summary can from James R who wrote:

 “After working for many years for a legal department consulting on various IT issues, it has become remarkably clear to me that the law puts way more stock in the integrity of e-mail than is deserved.
 Email messages are edited enroute to there final destination every day.
 Most times these changes are innocuous, beneficial and mostly identified by the system doing the changes.
 However, it is a far leap from the integrity assumed by lawyers, and to be fair the vast majority of the e-mailing population “